EC528-Fall-2023/Open-Education-Testing/README.md

 Throughout the duration of this project, we will be contributing directly to open education tests.
 These tests directly involve the functionality of jupyter notebooks and other supported platforms.
 They do not involve server-side support, such as containerized support and remote access.

-1. **Quay.io**
+1. **Test Notebook Template**
-- In order to deal with maintaingin a reliable and accessible educational platform while maintaining a strong infrastructure for development and testing, we use Quay.io.
-- Quay.io plays a vital role in our container management strategy.
-We utilize Quay.io to securely host and distribute our container images, including the OPE repository base container image.
-- This platform enables version control, streamlined collaboration, efficient repository management, and improved accessibility for educators and students.
-Our Quay.io is in the process of being associated with the correct user and container, ensuring clarity and ease of use for all project collaborators.

-2. ADD A 2
+   - We are developing a standaridzed template for Jupyter notebooks involving a variety of tests
+   - Tests include UID/GID checks, write permissions, accessible storage, and networking.
+   - This template will allow users to run quick diagnotistics to ensure system compatability

+2. **OPE Tool**

+   - The OPE tool is central to the OPE project for providing an easy-to-work-with interface for writing and cloning Jupyter Notebook textbooks.
+   - The test notebook template will be integrated within the OPE Tool, which can be used for generating reports documenting compatability failures
+   - We will be adding a new command to OPE Tool to allow users to create test reports on demand

 3. **Environment Specific Tests**
    - We're enhancing our testing approach by crafting environment-specific testing scripts
    - Tailoring the solution makes our tests more robust, addressing critical aspects like ASLR, user ID generation, and unique user limits within the NERF environment.
    - These scripts ensure comprehensive validation, adaptability to evolving conditions, and resilience in our educational platform, reinforcing our commitment to meeting project-specific requirements effectively.